Frankfurt on Foot Walking Tours is the original daily walking tour in Frankfurt since 2008.

-Whether you are visiting on vacation, here for business, or have a layover/stop-over of 7+ hours at the airport, have you just moved here or are you a long-time resident?
+Are you visiting on vacation, here for business, have a layover/stop-over of 7+ hours at the airport, have you just moved here or are you a long-time resident?
 We have a tour that fits your schedule and interests.

-Our professional guides are passionate about Frankfurt and our goal is to offer you a high quality, entertaining and informative tour at an affordable price.
+Our guides are passionate about Frankfurt and our goal is to offer you a high quality, entertaining, and informative tour at an affordable price.

 3-4 Hour English Language Daily Walking Tour

 Our Daily Tour begins at 10:30am - 365 days per year!
-Holidays included.
+All Holidays included.
 We walk in all weather.